michael-e/email_template_manager/README.markdown

 ####3.1.4 Setting up the second template layout (thank you message)#####

 We have now setup this template, all we need to do is edit the layout of this email.
+(The corresponding XSLT files are in `/workspace/email-templates`.)

 If you have selected to use only a Plain layout, as you did with the notification template, you can use something like this for the layout XSLT: